nataliepopescu/verifopt/NOTES.md

 ### general: propagating lower-level verif facts up the compiler stack

+how much of a perf gain can we get for even simple things?
+- vs using the already-existent static analysis powers of compilers (e.g. interval analysis)

+how much does just throwing a verifier at code get you? (i.e. without developer effort to identify + verify something)

+TODOs
+- rust -> wasm effort
+- what sorts of things are hard to verify pre-compilation?

 ### panics in tock (likely single-system paper)

 mae idea: verify wasm